5/7/2025

 Dr. Ron Kurtz

 Yeah, I don't think I would go too far beyond what we've already commented.
-I think that obviously April was, there were a lot of things going on at the macro level in April, but overall those by the end had roughly stabilized, and that was something that we also saw in our numbers.
+I think that, you know, obviously April was, there were a lot of things going on at the macro level in April.
+But overall, those, you know, by the end had, you know, roughly stabilized.
+And that was something that we also saw in our numbers.

 speaker